Department: Comparative Biomedical Sciences

 Research Centres: Structure & Motion Laboratory

-Jim is a Wellcome Trust Senior Research Fellow and Reader at the Structure & Motion Laboratory.
+Jim is a Wellcome Trust Senior Research Fellow and Professor of Locomotor Biomechanics at the Structure & Motion Laboratory.
 Jim's research interests cover the mechanics of both terrestrial and aerial locomotion.
 See his website for detail on his research.